Academic Program Review

 The external reviewer(s) will:

-- collaborate and communicate with the Program Review Coordinator;
+- collaborate and communicate with the Department Chair (or their appointee, the Program Review Coordinator) ahead of the campus visit;

 - read all self-study documents and note any questions or concerns to be addressed during the campus visit or subsequent conversations with representatives from campus;